mahtin/fetch_pico_firmware/README.md

-# fetch_pico_firmware
+# Automated downloading of Raspberry Pi Pico firmware files

-An automated script to find and download new Raspberry Pi Pico firmware files
+An automated script to find and download new Raspberry Pi Pico firmware files from https://micropython.org/download/rp2-pico/ via a manual or timed/scheduled process.

 ## Simple to run: